n02723913/ELSpring2017/code/Readme.md

-# Code Directory.
+# Nathan's coding genius.
-All your code should go here.
-Make sure files are named as explicitly as possible.
+## All Nathan's code should go here.
+please give me an A professor